Spring 2023 (January – May) – Deadline to apply: January 8, 2023

 The Operations intern will work closely with the Operations Manager to maintain office productivity.
 Interns assist with daily operations such as coordination of staff meetings, trainings, and activities; greeting guests and interacting with patrons; and assisting with office organization projects.
 The internship will also include a membership component with responsibilities such as donor and community outreach, development of membership program, and more.

-Responsibilities include implementing CAIR’s youth programming which engages High School and college students around issues of identity, leadership development, civil rights, civic engagement, and social justice.
+Responsibilities include implementing CAIR’s youth programming which engages high school and college students around issues of identity, leadership development, civil rights, civic engagement, and social justice.
 Programs include the Muslim Youth Leadership Program, Muslim Gamechangers Network, Bridging Communities Program, and Muslim Day at the Capitol.
 Interns will research a wide range of issues affecting the Muslim community in order to develop relevant and engaging curriculum and program content.
 Interns will work on all aspects of program planning including, but not limited to: marketing, outreach and recruitment, program execution, and evaluation.

-- Candidates must be college students pursuing a bachelor’s degree or an advanced degree, or recent graduates
+- Candidates must be college students pursuing a bachelor’s degree or an advanced degree, or recent graduates (18 and older)

 - Passion and familiarity with the work that CAIR does